How to write a cover letter

 The cover letter introduces you and your CV to your potential employers.
 It’s the literary equivalent of a firm handshake, eye contact and clean shoes so it’s important to get it right, both in terms of layout and content and making it interesting enough to grab the reader’s attention and make you stand out.

-- Include your address and contact details as well as the employers address at the top of the page
+• Include your address and contact details as well as the employers address - if known - at the top of the page

-- Keep the layout clean and simple.
-2-3 paragraphs should be fine and make sure the letter doesn’t exceed one side of A4
+• Keep the layout clean and simple.
+2-3 paragraphs should be fine and make sure the letter doesn’t exceed one page.

 The content of the cover letter is arguably as important as the CV itself.
 A poorly written cover letter will reflect very unfavourably on your chances of landing the job, regardless of what your CV contains.